Sushant-Padha/TimetableSolver.jl/docs/src/tutorial.md

 ```
 Note that `mark` now represents a teacher instance, with all the data added. `"MARK"` is just a string representing his id, that will be used for solving and displaying the solution.

-!!! note For using lists in Julia, see the [List](./beginner.html#List) section for help.
+!!! note Using lists in Julia
+    See the [List](./beginner.html#List) section for help.

 ### Period